 For 2019 year ends there is general consensus that Coronavirus is a non-adjusting event for the vast majority of UK entities (see our guide The financial reporting implications of Coronavirus under UK GAAP).
-Therefore, entities are not required to adjust the amounts that appear in the accounts unless events after the balance sheet date call seriously into question the validity of the going concern assumption (see below).
+Therefore, entities will typically not adjust the amounts that appear in the accounts unless events after the balance sheet date mean that it is not appropriate to prepare the accounts on a going concern basis. (see below).
 As noted above, disclosures are required in the accounts for any non-adjusting post balance sheet events, when material.

 2020 year ends